 On previous occasions I have reviewed Haunted House stories where the house serves as a portal to some other dimension.
-First on my list were the some of the houses in H.P.
+First on my list are some of the houses in H.P.
 Lovecraft’s stories.
 These include The Strange High House in the Mist, – a tale of house that sits on a mountain top with a door that opens into The Heavens for any celestial deity who happens to be in the neighborhood, and Dreams in the Witch House – an account of a house possessed with “unearthly geometry” that allows a brilliant mathematician to visit dark worlds.
 The second “house as a portal story” that I reviewed is House on the Borderland by William Hope Hodgson.
 The protagonist of his stories lives in a house that transports him across space and time.

 Now I have a third one for ya!
 The story comes from a book by Jerry Konvitz, published in 1974.
 I have not read it.
 Instead I saw the corresponding film in which Konvitz wrote the screenplay.
 Both the book and film are called The Sentinel (not to be confused with the political thrill which came out in 2007).
 Let’s examine the film’s title as it relates to the theme I was discussing in the first paragraph.